 Contrary to popular belief, meditation is not daydreaming.
 It is not fantasizing or spacing out.
-Either is it a dull state, a torpidity of mind, a cloudiness.
+Neither is it a dull state, a torpidity of mind, a cloudiness.
 Neither is it simply relaxing.
 Relaxation is essential, but it is not the state of meditation.
 It is what leads to it, what sets the foundation.

 Meditation is the science of perception, of witnessing the truth for ourselves, to practice mushahida.

 By comprehending ourselves, we learn to perceive clearly, because fundamentally all of us struggle with anger, with pride, with fear, with resentment, with envy, with lust.
 These are qualities of being which are very negative: fear that debilitates, that conditions, that traps the essence of who we really are.

 Fortunately in religion and any meditative teaching there is a path that leads out of those conditioned states.
 But what it requires is a type of renunciation, a type of work, a type of practice.
 And this practice helps us to perceive the reality of our situation.
 Not what we believe or we fantasize, what we want to change simply with the intellect, by thinking or feeling, or daydreaming about a utopia, a better situation.